Margaret Cambridge, Marchioness of Cambridge

-Margaret Evelyn Cambridge (née Grosvenor), Marchioness of Cambridge (8 April 1873 – 27 March 1929) was the sixth child and third daughter of the 1st Duke of Westminster and the wife of the 1st Marquess of Cambridge.
-She was known before her marriage as The Lady Margaret Grosvenor, and after it she was also known as Princess Adolphus of Teck and later The Duchess of Teck.
+Margaret Evelyn Cambridge, Marchioness of Cambridge (born Lady Margaret Evelyn Grosvenor; 8 April 1873 – 27 March 1929), also known after her marriage as Princess Adolphus of Teck and the Duchess of Teck, was the sixth child and third daughter of Hugh Grosvenor, 1st Duke of Westminster and the wife of Prince Adolphus (later the 1st Marquess of Cambridge).

 Birth

 Lady Margaret Grosvenor was born at Eaton Hall in Cheshire.
-Her father was the 3rd Marquess of Westminster (later 1st Duke of Westminster), the son of the 2nd Marquess of Westminster and Lady Elizabeth Mary Leveson-Gower.
+Her father was the 3rd Marquess of Westminster (1st Duke of Westminster the year following her birth), the son of the 2nd Marquess of Westminster and Lady Elizabeth Mary Leveson-Gower.
 Her mother was Lady Constance Gertrude Leveson-Gower, the daughter of the 2nd Duke of Sutherland.

 Marriage

-On 12 December 1894 she married Prince Adolphus of Teck at Eaton Hall in Cheshire.
+On 12 December 1894, she married Prince Adolphus of Teck at Eaton Hall in Cheshire.
 Prince Adolphus of Teck was the eldest son of Francis, Duke of Teck and Princess Mary Adelaide of Cambridge.
 He was also the younger brother of Victoria Mary, Duchess of York (later Queen Mary).
 Her father settled £75,000 on her upon her marriage.

-After her marriage she took on her husband's title and style and was known as Her Serene Highness Princess Adolphus of Teck.
+After her marriage, she took on her husband's title and style and was known as Her Serene Highness Princess Adolphus of Teck.
 Together the couple had four children: